 $$ \mathbf{r}(s) = \left\langle \cos\left(\frac{s}{\sqrt{2}}\right), \sin\left(\frac{s}{\sqrt{2}}\right), \frac{s}{\sqrt{2}} \right\rangle $$This is the same helix, but now the input parameter tells us how far we are along the curve instead of for how long we've been traveling.

-Once we reparametrize and write $\mathbf{r}(s)$, we have a new derivative to consider: $\frac{d\mathbf{r}}{ds}$.
-Your intuition might tell you that since $\mathbf{r}$ is position and $s$ is distance, this derivative is measuring the "change in position with respect to distance."
-You might then ask, "Isn't the change in position the same as the change in distance?"
+Once we reparametrize and write $\mathbf{r}(s)$, we have a new derivative to consider: $\mathbf{r}'(s)$.
+Your intuition might tell you that this should measure "change in position with respect to distance."
+But why is it always exactly 1?

 The velocity vector $\mathbf{v}(t) = \mathbf{r}'(t)$ tells us two things: the direction of motion and the speed.
 If we only care about the direction, we can create a unit vector by dividing the velocity vector by its magnitude (the speed).
 This gives us the Unit Tangent Vector, $\mathbf{T}(t)$.